shivanikharva/shivanikharva.github.io/index.md

 Furthermore, in Summer 2022, I took on a role as a **Solutions Engineer Intern** at **HG Insights**.
 My daily tasks would revolve around completing Data-as-a-Service requests using Microsoft SQL Server and communicating with Customer Succuess Managers to ensure that customer deliverables were up to company standard.
 I also took part in the transition from HG Insight's product, Platform v1.0, to their new Platform v2.0 by communicating discrepancies between the two user interfaces.

 I hope you enjoy exploring this website and getting to know me a little more!

-###### Updated: September 18, 2023